 The Best Place to be in Milford Sound isn’t on a Boat

 I was expecting to be bowled over by Milford Sound, but I wasn’t.
-The two-hour cruise should have been the highlight of the visit, but it was a little anti-climatic.
+The two-hour cruise should have been the highlight of the visit (and my working holiday in New Zealand), but it was a little anti-climatic.
 My favourite moments turned out to be the ones that were unplanned.

 It went without a hitch, though the way the guide reeled off the names and descriptions of Milford Sound’s features was obviously rehearsed.
 Mist obscured the peaks as we left the jetty, but that just created an atmosphere of mystery.
 There were few surprises as the boat rounded the bends – a few seals here, a small waterfall there, but that’s about it.
 From the vessel’s deck, the fiord didn’t make me feel tiny, and I could look at the cliffs in the distance and the sea between them for only so long.